 Your essay should discuss all of the following topics: homogeneous nucleation, heterogeneous nucleation, Köhler Theory, Deliquescence/Efflurescence, condensational growth, coagulation (perhaps in a variety of contexts), ice nucleation, the Bergeron-Findeisen process, and Saffman-Turner theory.
 However, the essay is not just a definition of these different phenomena.
-You are trying to tell a coherent story about the processes water goes through as it grows in the atmosphere.
+You are trying to tell a coherent story about the processes water goes through as it grows in the atmosphere and forms into precipitation.